mickfuzz/dyne_docs/src/terminal/docs/17-exit-status.md

     $ echo $?
     127

-Now we\'ll look at various ways to handle errors.\
+Now we'll look at various ways to handle errors.

 ## if/then

 Handling an error is an example of something you do conditionally: *if* something happens, *then* you want to take action.
-The shell provides a compound command\--a command that runs other commands\--called `if`.
+The shell provides a compound command--a command that runs other commands--called `if`.
 The most basic form is:

     if